Anngineer/to-do-dog/README.md

 ## Contact

-Please feel free to view more projects in the [portfolio](https://mathmythica.com/) or contact Anngineer@gmail.com in regards to my work or future projects.
+Please feel free to view more projects in the [portfolio](https://mathmythica.com/) or contact Anngineer@gmail.com in regard to my work or future projects.